7RU7H/7RU7H/README.md

 # Still very new to github.
-Seeing Project plans for what will end up here.
-## Markdown and a nice clean github page is on the way lol.

-## Looking for mentorship and help!
+## Looking for mentorship and help, happy to do monkey work

 ## I am:
 Self-taught programmer